20. The interview process

 The food stamp office may also be able to get information from the EDD computers (state unemployment and disability insurance benefits), computer records of other public benefit programs, the Internal Revenue Service (IRS), some banks, the state DMV, tax collectors, and other agencies and organizations.
 The food stamp office may want information from these agencies’ computers because they have records about people’s wages, their benefit checks, their addresses and sometimes other things that affect whether they qualify for food stamps.
 The food stamp office usually will not tell applicants when it is checking information in this way.

 There are reported court decisions limiting what the food stamp office can do with unconfirmed information it gets from computer matches, especially if that information may not be reliable.
 (See side note.)

-If the food stamp office gets information from computer records that keeps you from qualifying for food stamps or that reduces your food stamps, it usually must check this information before it reduces or cuts off your food stamps.
+If the food stamp office gets information from computer records that would result in a person not qualifying for food stamps or a reduction in food stamps, it usually must check this information before it reduces or cuts off the benefits .
 [7 C.F.R. § 272.8(c)(1)(ii).]
 It can check this information by asking you about it or by calling a collateral contact.

 Difficulties in obtaining verification

 Responsibilities: The household has primary responsibility for providing documentary evidence to support statements on the application and to resolve any questionable information.
 The county has responsibility to obtain information from acceptable collateral contacts.
 The county must inform the applicant/recipient that it will help the person get the verification [MPP §§ 63-300.37; 63-300.5(i)], including payment of a fee related to its production [MPP § 40-126.33, which applies to county responsibilities to assist with applications, generally], and provide samples of what types of verification are acceptable.

 Deadlines: The household must be given at least 10 days from the date of the request to provide required verification.
 [7 C.F.R. § 273.2(f).]